Back to work Wikibet — Case Study iGaming · Web · Mobile Web

 density

 The original homepage suffered from competing visual weight across elements.
-The navigation, promotional banner, game categories, and payment strip all demanded equal attention, making it difficult for users to orient themselves or find games quickly.
+Navigation, promotional banner, game categories, and payment strip all demanded equal attention, making it difficult for users to orient themselves or find games quickly.

 The redesign introduced a collapsed icon sidebar to reduce persistent navigation weight, cleaner category labeling, improved game card sizing for better scannability, and a clearer visual hierarchy that guides users from the promotional banner down through game discovery naturally.